Peyote stitch: Variations on Peyote stitch

 A variation of the peyote stitch is often referred to as the fast peyote stitch as its use resembles peyote, but it can be done in less time.

 Much like the first two rows of a peyote stitch project, the speed stitch requires two rows be strung then worked in.
 It can only be done with an even number of beads but is easily done in either flat or tubular peyote.

 Peyote Stitch can be done in the round, on the diagonal, flat or tubular.
-A versatile stitch which is a favourite of many beaders.
+It is a versatile stitch which is a favourite of many beaders.

 A new form of peyote stitch has been created by Gerlinde Linz.
 This is called Peyote with a twist, not bead crochet.
 Often abbreviated to PWAT, although Linz prefers Peytwist.
 This form of diagonal peyote, when worked up into a chain can form the look of a crochet rope.

-The Cellini spiral was originated by seed bead masters Virginia Blakelock and Carol Perenoud who developed the tubular variation and named it after Benvenuto Cellini, a 16th-century Italian sculptor known for his Rococo architectural columns.
-Eventually, the flat version emerged, and both techniques are equally beautiful.
+The Cellini spiral is a variation on the Peyote stitch that uses beads of increasing size to create a textured surface.
+It was originated by seed bead masters Virginia Blakelock and Carol Perenoud who developed the tubular variation and named it after Benvenuto Cellini, a 16th-century Italian sculptor known for his Rococo architectural columns.